michmzr/michmzr.github.io/docs/DESIGN.md

 Support the existing heading hierarchy and fragment links, paragraphs, nested lists, inline emphasis and code, blockquotes, images and language-marked code fences.
 Tables are a supported robustness specimen, even though the reviewed posts do not currently contain Markdown pipe tables.
 Mermaid is enabled in configuration; do not claim it is used by current posts without checking the content.[^posts][^runtime]

 Quotes may use navy text with a decorative orange rule.
-Code blocks use navy and cream as a baseline; assess every syntax color separately.
+Code blocks use navy and cream as a baseline.
+Production syntax roles use `#FFAD8B` for keywords, `#B8D9BB` for strings, `#A8CDED` for functions/types and `#E5C990` for numbers; each must pass 4.5:1 against navy.
+These code-only colors are semantic exceptions to the brand palette.
 Screenshots and diagrams must not inherit decorative image crops.

 Keep article date/tags, table of contents, edit-on-GitHub links, RSS subscription and previous/next links where configured.
 Disqus comments and AddToAny sharing are configured integrations, not automatically new native components.
 Style their surrounding areas and account for blocked/unavailable providers.
 Author profiles and license blocks are conditional theme features, not mandatory new sections.[^article]